6 min read

-- “Two trends drove the strong results across Search, YouTube and network advertising.
-Consumers continued to move more of their activity online, and advertisers responded to the shift in consumer behavior by reactivating spend that they had paused earlier in the crisis.”
+- “Two trends drove the strong results across Search, YouTube, and network advertising.
+First, consumers continued to move more of their activity online, and advertisers responded to the shift in consumer behavior by reactivating spend that they had paused earlier in the crisis.”

 - “In YouTube, Direct Response had a substantial year-on-year growth throughout the entire year, including the fourth quarter.”

-- “We saw significant acceleration of brand spending on YouTube.
-Network revenues in the fourth quarter benefited from the same uplift in spend by advertisers, particularly in AdMob and Ad Manager.
-Google other revenues were driven by growth in YouTube’s non advertising revenues, primarily from subscriptions as well as by Google Play revenue growth.”
+- “We saw the significant acceleration of brand spending on YouTube.
+Network revenues in the fourth quarter benefited from the same uplift in spending by advertisers, particularly in AdMob and Ad Manager.
+Google’s other revenues were driven by growth in YouTube’s nonadvertising revenues, primarily from subscriptions as well as by Google Play revenue growth.”

-- “Our Direct Response business on YouTube was practically nonexistent 3 years ago.
+- “Our Direct Response business on YouTube was practically nonexistent three years ago.
 And now it’s one of our largest and fastest-growing ad offerings on YouTube.”